EENI Global Business School

 3. 1963 for Costa Rica

-The Central American Integration System is the institutional framework of the regional integration in Central America.
+The Central American Integration System is the institutional framework of regional integration in Central America.

-4. The Central America region (47 million people) is a free trade region for 99% of export products with common standards in all important topics related to foreign trade
+3. Central America region (47 million people) is a free trade region for 99% of export products with common standards in all important topics related to Foreign Trade

-The Central American Common Market is an organization of the Latin American Economic Area of the Western Civilization.
+The Central American Common Market is an organization of the Hispanic American Economic Area of Western Civilization.

 Top of this page